Chapter 10. Zero Trust Workload Identity Manager

 5

-The type of verification to be done against kubelet.
+The type of verification to be done against the kubelet.
 Valid options are auto, hostCert, apiServerCA, skip.
 The auto option initially attempts to use hostCert, and then falls back to apiServerCA.

 2. Apply the configuration by running the following command: